-Extend Volume grayed out in Windows Server 2016
+Extend Volume greyed out in Windows Server 2016

-Why Extend Volume grayed out in Server 2016 DM
+The cases Extend Volume greyed out in Server 2016

-If you right click a drive without contiguous Unallocated space, Extend Volume is absolutely grayed out.
+If you right click a drive without any Unallocated space, Extend Volume is absolutely grayed out.

-Some people try to shrink D to get Unallocated space: Right click D: and select “Shrink Volume”
+Some people try to shrink D to get Unallocated space via “Shrink Volume” function.

-However, Extend Volume is still greyed out after deleting.
+However, Extend Volume is still greyed out for C drive after deleting D.

 Delete the Extended partition.

-Now, the disk space shows as Unallocated, and Extend Volume becomes available.
+Now, the disk space shows as Unallocated and Extend Volume is enabled for C drive.

-- You may use FAT32 file system.
-From Microsoft explanation, only NTFS and RAW format partition can be extended.
+- You may try to extend a FAT32 partition.
+From Microsoft explanation, only NTFS and RAW partition can be extended.

-- If the adjacent drive D is in the Extended Partition, you cannot extend C drive by simply deleting D. You should delete all volumes in the Extended Partition and then delete the entire Extended Partition.
+- If the adjacent drive D is a Logical partition, you cannot extend C drive by simply deleting D. You must delete all Logical drives and the Extended partition.

-What to do when Extend Volume greyed out in Server 2016
+What to do when Extend Volume is grayed out in Server 2016

-Step 1: Right click D: and select “Resize/Move Volume“.
+Step 2: Right click D: drive and select “Resize/Move Volume“.

-Click OK and back to the main window, the 10GB Unallocated space moved behind C: drive.
+Click OK and back to the main window, the 10GB Unallocated space is moved to the left and behind C: drive.

 Step 3: Right click C: drive and select “Resize/Move Volume” again.
-In the pop-up window, drag right border rightwards to hold the Unallocated space.
+In the pop-up window, drag right border rightwards to merge this Unallocated space.

-Click OK and back to the main window, the Unallocated space that shrank from D added into C drive.
+Click OK and back to the main window, Unallocated space is added to C drive in “Virtual Mode”.

 Step 4: Click Apply on top left to execute, done.